Attack from Space: Plot

-The Sapphireans (or "Spherions") kidnap Dr. Yamanaka and his family and force him to use his spaceship against the Earth.
+The Sapphireans kidnap Dr. Yamanaka and his family and force him to use his spaceship against the Earth.

 It's up to Starman to save Dr. Yamanaka, his family and the Earth.

 American adaptation

 The nine Super Giant films were purchased for distribution to U.S. television and were edited into four films and cheaply dubbed by Walter Manley Enterprises for syndication by Medallion Films.
 The two original Japanese films that composed Attack from Space (The Artificial Satellite and the Destruction of Humanity and The Spaceship and the Clash of the Artificial Satellite) were each 39 minutes in duration.
 The two films were edited into one 76-minute film, resulting in only two lost minutes in the combined edit, probably consisting mostly of cast and credits.
 As a result, this compilation suffered least among the Super Giant films in its adaptation for American television, except in terms of cast and credits.

 Although Riichiro Manabe composed the music to the original two films, most of the original music was replaced by library tracks in the American adaptation, which were then credited to Chumei Watanabe.
 Additionally, the screen cast, which was identical to the one used for Atomic Rulers of the World, includes names of performers not appearing in the film, and omits those of some performers who did.